Angrido/IP-Device-Scan/README.md

 # IP Sniffer Tool 🕵️‍♂️💻

 A Python script to sniff network packets and detect devices connected to the network.
-It collects IP, MAC, hostname, and gateway info.
+It collects IP and MAC.
 You can filter by private or public IPs and save the results with a timestamp. 📊💾

 ## Features ⚡
 - Sniff network packets and detect devices with IP and MAC addresses 🖥️